Renaissance-Innovation-Labs/ril_handbook/contents/handbook/company/process/disciplinary-measures.md

 Making false statements/ providing false information on employment. | Summary of Dismissal | ____ | ____

-2. Travel or Sick Leave - Any Staff in this Category is expected to prepare a well documented letter/mail seeking approval and reasons for Leave and expected return date.
-E-mails should be sent to hr@renaissancelabs.org and CC: Team Lead and Shammah@renaissancelabs.org

-3. Requisition and Approval - When in need of anything, one is expected to write a requisition mail, stating the need and purpose.
+2. Requisition and Approval - When in need of anything, one is expected to write a requisition mail, stating the need and purpose.
 To be sent to hr@renaissanclabs.org.
 Until Approval is given, the request is void/